BCDA-APS/bluesky_training/docs/source/instrument/guide.md

 Use the ophyd name in your Python code.
 The _data name_ is how the values are labeled in the data.
 (There's a reason for this difference beyond this scope.)

-NOTE:  Once you have used a PV in a custom Device, remove it from any other file such as `motors.py`.
-The adminition from the ophyd developers is that you _connect a PV once and only once_.
+**NOTE**:  Once you have used a PV in a custom Device, remove it from any other file such as `motors.py`.
+The admonition from the ophyd developers is that you _connect a PV once and only once_.

 </details>